macsyd/csc370-database-project/project-deliverables/sprint-4/Sprint-4.md

 We evaluated the quality of our ERD according to the aspects we discussed in lectures and reported our findings in [eval-erd.md](project-deliverables/sprint-4/eval-erd.md).
 We found that our ERD was of fairly good quality and did not need any additional changes to improve the quality.

 ### Identify functional dependencies and calculate minimal basis
 We identified all functional dependencies in our ERD and reported them in [functional-dependencies.md](project-deliverables/sprint-4/functional-dependencies.md).
-We then used this list of functional dependencies to calculate the closure of each attribute in our ERD and from there calculate a minimal basis for our ERD.
+We then used this list of functional dependencies to determine a minimal basis for our ERD.

 ## Goals for next sprint (up to and including Interfacing with an RDBMS)
 ### Plan to meet module level-competencies